-The requirements of this section (a) shall apply to each producer and importer that has elected to be subject to an averaging limit in section 2262, or to a PM averaging limit, or to a producer or importer that produces gasoline that has elected to be subject to the PM emissions offsetting compliance option pursuant to section 2264.2(d).
-The references to sulfur content shall apply to each producer or importer that has elected to be subject to the section 2262 averaging limit for sulfur, or to a PM averaging limit for sulfur, or to a producer or importer that produces gasoline that has elected to be subject to the PM emissions offsetting compliance option pursuant to section 2264.2(d).
-The references to benzene content shall apply to each producer or importer that has elected to be subject to the section 2262 averaging limit for benzene, or to a PM averaging limit for benzene, or to a producer or importer that produces gasoline that has elected to be subject to the PM emissions offsetting compliance option pursuant to section 2264.2(d).
-The references to olefin content shall apply to each producer or importer that has elected to be subject to the section 2262 averaging limit for olefin content, or to a PM averaging limit for olefin content, or to a producer or importer that produces gasoline that has elected to be subject to the PM emissions offsetting compliance option pursuant to section 2264.2(d).
-The reference to T90 shall apply to each producer or importer that has elected to be subject to the section 2262 averaging limit for T90, or to a PM averaging limit for T90, or to a producer or importer that produces gasoline that has elected to be subject to the PM emissions offsetting compliance option pursuant to section 2264.2(d).
-The references to T50 shall apply to each producer or importer that has elected to be subject to the section 2262 averaging limit for T50, or to a PM averaging limit for T50, or to a producer or importer that produces gasoline that has elected to be subject to the PM emissions offsetting compliance option pursuant to section 2264.2(d).
-The references to aromatic hydrocarbon content shall apply to each producer or importer that has elected to be subject to the section 2262 averaging limit for aromatic hydrocarbon content, or to a PM averaging limit for aromatic hydrocarbon content, or to a producer or importer that produces gasoline that has elected to be subject to the PM emissions offsetting compliance option pursuant to section 2264.2(d).
-The references to oxygen content and RVP shall apply to each producer or importer that produces gasoline that has elected to be subject to the PM emissions offsetting compliance option pursuant to section 2264.2(d).
+The requirements of this section (a) shall apply to each producer and importer that has elected to be subject to an averaging limit in section 2262, or to a Predictive Model averaging limit, or to a producer or importer that produces gasoline that has elected to be subject to the Predictive Model emissions offsetting compliance option pursuant to section 2264.2(d).
+The references to sulfur content shall apply to each producer or importer that has elected to be subject to the section 2262 averaging limit for sulfur, or to a Predictive Model averaging limit for sulfur, or to a producer or importer that produces gasoline that has elected to be subject to the Predictive Model emissions offsetting compliance option pursuant to section 2264.2(d).
+The references to benzene content shall apply to each producer or importer that has elected to be subject to the section 2262 averaging limit for benzene, or to a Predictive Model averaging limit for benzene, or to a producer or importer that produces gasoline that has elected to be subject to the Predictive Model emissions offsetting compliance option pursuant to section 2264.2(d).
+The references to olefin content shall apply to each producer or importer that has elected to be subject to the section 2262 averaging limit for olefin content, or to a Predictive Model averaging limit for olefin content, or to a producer or importer that produces gasoline that has elected to be subject to the Predictive Model emissions offsetting compliance option pursuant to section 2264.2(d).
+The reference to T90 shall apply to each producer or importer that has elected to be subject to the section 2262 averaging limit for T90, or to a Predictive Model averaging limit for T90, or to a producer or importer that produces gasoline that has elected to be subject to the Predictive Model emissions offsetting compliance option pursuant to section 2264.2(d).
+The references to T50 shall apply to each producer or importer that has elected to be subject to the section 2262 averaging limit for T50, or to a Predictive Model averaging limit for T50, or to a producer or importer that produces gasoline that has elected to be subject to the Predictive Model emissions offsetting compliance option pursuant to section 2264.2(d).
+The references to aromatic hydrocarbon content shall apply to each producer or importer that has elected to be subject to the section 2262 averaging limit for aromatic hydrocarbon content, or to a Predictive Model averaging limit for aromatic hydrocarbon content, or to a producer or importer that produces gasoline that has elected to be subject to the Predictive Model emissions offsetting compliance option pursuant to section 2264.2(d).
+The references to oxygen content and RVP shall apply to each producer or importer that produces gasoline that has elected to be subject to the Predictive Model emissions offsetting compliance option pursuant to section 2264.2(d).